Vin Scully: Los Angeles (1958–2016)

-Unlike the modern style in which multiple sportscasters have an on-air conversation (usually with one functioning as play-by-play announcer and another as color commentator), Scully and his broadcast partners Jerry Doggett (1956–87) and Ross Porter (1977–2004) each called their innings solo, rotating between radio and television, with Scully working the entire game except for the 3rd and 7th innings.
+Unlike the typical modern style in which multiple sportscasters have an on-air conversation (usually with one functioning as play-by-play announcer and another as color commentator), Scully and his broadcast partners Jerry Doggett (1956–87) and Ross Porter (1977–2004) each called their innings solo, rotating between radio and television, with Scully working the entire game except for the 3rd and 7th innings.
 When Doggett retired after the 1987 season, he was replaced by Hall-of-Fame Dodgers pitcher Don Drysdale, who previously broadcast games for the California Angels.
 Drysdale died in his hotel room following a heart attack before a game against the Montreal Expos in 1993, resulting in a very difficult broadcast for Scully and Porter, who were told of the death but could not mention it on-air until Drysdale's family had been notified and the official announcement of the death made.
 Scully announced the news of his death by saying, "Never have I been asked to make an announcement that hurts me as much as this one.
 And I say it to you as best I can with a broken heart."
 Former outfielder Rick Monday succeeded Drysdale in the Dodgers' broadcast crew.

 On August 28, 2015, the Dodgers announced—via a series of cue cards presented by comedian Jimmy Kimmel on the Dodger Stadium video board—that Scully would be back for the 2016 season, his 67th with the Dodgers.
 At a press conference August 29, Scully said 2016 would probably be his final year.
 "I mean, how much longer can you go on fooling people?
 So yeah, I would be saying, 'Dear God, if you give me next year, I will hang it up.'"

-Scully's final regular season game broadcast from Dodger Stadium occurred on September 25, 2016 as the Dodgers defeated the Colorado Rockies 4-3 on a walk-off home run by Charlie Culberson to clinch the National League West Division title.
-His final game was broadcast from San Francisco's Oracle Park (formerly AT&T Park) on October 2, 2016.
+Scully's final regular season game broadcast from Dodger Stadium occurred on September 25, 2016, as the Dodgers defeated the Colorado Rockies 4-3 on a walk-off home run by Charlie Culberson to clinch the National League West Division title.
+His final game was broadcast from San Francisco's Oracle Park on October 2, 2016.